Heavyweight Hoodie & Crewneck

 Yes — an in-house wash house for garment-dye, pigment-dye, acid-wash, stone-wash, mineral-wash, and tie-dye.
 Wash adds 5-7 days to the timeline.
 We sample the wash on your fabric first, because shade and hand-feel shift with GSM and fabric construction, so the bulk wash matches the approved sample.

 Yes.
-Established brands use the Streetwear Drop Pack and ODM block patterns to test a streetwear capsule at low MOQ before committing to volume.
+Established brands use the Streetwear Drop Pack and ODM block patterns to test a streetwear capsule in small batches before committing to volume.
 Bring your tech-pack and we match fabric, fit, decoration methods, and trims to your main-line standard, so the capsule sits alongside your existing range without a quality gap.

-Request PDFWe came to Berun after a print shop sent us blanks with our logo on them — wrong fit, wrong weight, shrank a size.
-They cut our first real drop from our own pattern at 100 a style, sealed the sample so we knew exactly what bulk would look like, and the puff held after a season of wear.
-We restock the winners in two weeks now.
+A representative engagement, shared with the client kept anonymous: a two-founder DTC streetwear label arrived after a print shop had shipped them mid-weight blanks with their logo on — wrong fit, wrong weight, shrank a size in the wash.
+Their first real drop here was cut from their own pattern in store-sized runs per style, the sealed sample showed them exactly what bulk would look like, and the puff print held through a season of wear.
+Their winning styles now restock inside two weeks from the retained pattern.